Skip to content

 Bug Tracking and Reporting

 Centralized tracking provides visibility into testing status and progress.
-A dedicated tool like Zillexit allows detailed bug logging with steps to reproduce, screenshots, severity, assignees, etc. This provides structure for the testing workflow.
+A dedicated tool like Zillexit allows detailed bug logging with steps to reproduce, screenshots, severity, assignees, etc. This provides the structure for the testing workflow.
 Customizable fields help categorize and prioritize bugs.
 Reporting features monitor resolved vs. open bugs to focus efforts.

 Collaboration and Communication

 Testing is a team effort requiring coordination.
-Regular stand-ups keep all teams aligned on progress, blockers and priorities.
+Regular stand-ups keep all teams aligned on progress, blockers, and priorities.
 A communication portal shares testing documents, meeting notes, metrics dashboards, etc. Collaboration tools provide work/bug space for testing discussions.
 This unified approach yields a shared understanding and collective responsibility for quality.

 Importance of User Acceptance Testing in Software Implementation - Softwarecosmos.com